Code-Institute-Submissions/soukasamadi-Rock-paper-scissors-lizard-spock.gamee/README.md

 * The typewriter starts typing at the right time and is working correctly
 * The input for name have the right behaviour
 * The game rules appear without any issues after the player submits their name and city
-* The option to press a key to start a game is running well
+* The option to press [Enter] key to start a game is running well
 * The game runs without any issues and as expected
 * At the end of the game, the worksheet is updating correctly
 * The restart option works correctly